-Method Railroad Retirement Board - Contact Information CALL 1-877-772-5772 Calls to this number are free.
-If you press "0," you may speak with an RRB representative from 9:00 am to 3:30 pm, Monday, Tuesday, Thursday, and Friday, and from 9:00 am to 12:00 pm on Wednesday.
-If you press "1", you may access the automated RRB HelpLine and recorded information 24 hours a day, including weekends and holidays.

-Method Railroad Retirement Board - Contact Information ТТҮ 1-312-751-4701 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Method Railroad Retirement Board - Contact Information Call 1-877-772-5772 Calls to this number are free.
+If you press "0," you may speak with an RRB representative from 9:00 am to 3:00 pm, Monday through Friday.
+If you press "1", you may access the automated RRB HelpLine and recorded information 24 hours a day, including weekends and holidays. ТТҮ 1-312-751-4701 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are not free.
-WEBSITE rrb.gov/
+Website rrb.gov/

-SECTION 9 Do you have "group insurance" or other health insurance from an employer?
+Section 9 Do you have "group insurance" or other health insurance from an employer?